douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * trejnado - training
 * trejni - to train
 * trejnisto - coach
+* trempi - to dip, to drench
+* treni - to drag
 * trezorejo - treasury
 * trezoro - treasure
 * tri - three
 * tria - third
 * tribo - tribe
 * tribunalo - tribunal, court, courtroom
+* trinkanto - drinker
 * trinkaĵo - beverage
-* trinki - to drink
+* trinki - to drink, draught (in the context of a draft of a drink)
 * tritiko - wheat
 * tro - too, too much
 * trompi - to cheat, to deceive